faroukpy911/TikTok_Ban_Bot/README.md

 # Price is only 55$ for lifetime only serious and genuine clients are welcome no fooling around please.
-Insta Report Is a tool which reports a targeted TikTok user account.
+TikTok Report Is a tool which reports a targeted TikTok user account.
 It uses multi threading, therefore it's response is very fast.
 I'd recommend please don't use this as for rivalry weapon.